mkennedy-wise/github-pr-resource/README.md

 #### `check`

 By default produces new versions for all commits (after the last version) ordered by the committed date.
-If `track_non_commit_changes` is set to true in the source will produce new versions every time the pull request is updated, orded by the time of the updates.
+If `track_non_commit_changes` is set to true in the source will produce new versions every time the pull request is updated, ordered by the time of the updates.
 A version is represented as follows:

 - `pr`: The pull request number.